tshaffer/chatorama/packages/chatalog/backend/scripts/promptForInitialClassification.md

 Constraints:

-aiNoteKey, chatworthyNoteId, fileName MUST be copied literally from the input note
+aiNoteKey, chatworthyNoteId, fileName MUST be copied literally from the input note.

-subjectId MUST exist in "subjects"
+subjectId MUST exist in "subjects".

-topicId MUST exist in "topics"
+topicId MUST exist in "topics".

 TITLE GUIDELINES (VERY IMPORTANT)

 When generating "suggestedTitle":

-Title MUST be short, human-friendly, and reflect the note’s main idea
+Title MUST be short, human-friendly, and reflect the note’s main idea.

-Use promptText + responseText to understand context
+Use promptText + responseText to understand context.

 Title MUST NOT be: